Acceptable ITaP Research Resource Use

 All users of ITaP research resources must also comply with Purdue's IT Resource Acceptable Use Policy, Purdue University Policy V.4.1, as well as Purdue's Remote Access to IT Resources Policy, Purdue University Policy V.1.6.

-Users of ITaP research resources should also refer to the Purdue University User Credentials Standard for specific requirements on user account passwords.
+Users of ITaP research resources should also refer to the Purdue University User Credential Standards for specific requirements on user account passwords.